LPD-EPFL/mu/README.md

 ```

 ## Running without docker
 The execution without docker is straightforward.
 First, install the system-wide packages mentioned in the Dockerfile in 4 `hosts` of a cluster connected using RDMA.
-Then
+The auxiliary process running memcached (with hostname `osdi-memc`) can run everywhere, even outside the cluster, as long as it's accesible by the 4 hosts.
+The rest of the steps remain unchanged.